Lee Yoon Thim: Significant buildings

 The Federal Hotel was built in 1957 to accommodate the declaration of Merdeka, Malaya's independence Day.
 It was founded by Tan Sri Low Yat.
 An article written in 1971 presented Lee as an expert in hospitality design, and credited him with a total of four hotels, two of them in Bukit Bintang.
-Ar Azaiddy Abdullah writes that Lee worked with one of Kuala Lumpur's municipal architects, Eric Taylor, on the Merlin Hotel, 1957-1959.
+Ar Azaiddy Abdullah writes that Lee worked with one of Kuala Lumpur's municipal architects, Eric Taylor, on the Merlin Hotel from 1957 to 1959.
 The hotel was later changed to the Concorde Hotel.
 Most of the original interiors have been reconfigured, including the once famous Harlequin Bar and Grill.